makeruniverse/docs/docs/studios/maker-studio.md

 ## Laser Cutter Workstation

 The Laser Cutter Workstation is located in the small Maker Studio next to the Trotec Laser Cutter.

-Please contact our Maker Team to participate in a mandatory introduction in the machine before you use it.

 ### Laser Cutting Workshops